Open ENLoCC General Assembly 2016

 Project teams of SUCCESS and CITYLAB under the EU Horizon 2020 programme will join the event in Bologna.

-The second day is dedicated to exchange of knowledge and ideas among the Open ENLoCC members, as well as to the formal deliberations.
+The second day was dedicated to exchange of knowledge and ideas among the Open ENLoCC members, as well as to the formal deliberations.
+Read more about this in the “European Review of Regional Logistics” 3/2016, which can be downloaded from the “who we are” section.

 Giuseppe Luppino new President of Open ENLoCC